rivolli/utiml/cran-comments.md

 The package was removed from CRAN due to the issue: "The errors in r-devel are from recent changes which lock the base environment and its namespace, so that one can no longer create new bindings there."
-It was caused by some tests and internal procedures.
-Both were removed, such that the problem is fixed now.
+It was caused by some tests and internal procedures that changed .Random.seed.
+These problems are fixed now.
 For particular reasons, I could not fix the issue on time.

 ## Test environments